2KAbhishek/AZ-900/Notes/Azure-Advisor.md

 Analyzes your Azure usage and makes suggestions on how to improve.

-Suggestions are made accross 5 categories:
+Suggestions are made across 5 categories:

 - High Availability
 - Security